rahmatcmos/Person/README.md

-  	checkwidget 					: With widgets, parameter : order checkcreate 					: Search by created_at after some days, parameter : created at (in english context) checkrelative 					: Take only one relative groupcontacts 					: With contacts group by item branchname 						: Where branch name is like something charttag 						: Where chart tag is like something fullschedule 					: Looking for report in single date, parameter -> date on quotas 							: Looking for report of default workleave qoutas in date range, parameter array -> date ondate minusquotas 					: Looking for report of additional workleave qoutas in date range, parameter array -> date ondate requireddocuments 				: With required documents and templates, parameter : order
+  	checkwidget 					: With widgets, parameter : order checkcreate 					: Search by created_at after some days, parameter : created at (in english context) checkrelative 					: Take only one relative checkworkleave 					: Check person workleave in time, paramater : on date groupcontacts 					: With contacts group by item branchname 						: Where branch name is like something charttag 						: Where chart tag is like something fullschedule 					: Looking for report in single date, parameter -> date on quotas 							: Looking for report of default workleave qoutas in date range, parameter array -> date ondate minusquotas 					: Looking for report of additional workleave qoutas in date range, parameter array -> date ondate workleaveid 					: with person workleave has id, parameter workleave id requireddocuments 				: With required documents and templates, parameter : order

 /* ----------------------------------------------------------------------